VUEngine/vuengine.github.io/documentation/user-guide/working-with-graphics.md

 Sprites are the means by which the engine displays 2D images, while Wireframes are used to display non textured 3D geometry shapes.

-They are components that can be attached to GameObjects.
-But they can be instantiated on demand and controlled directly without the need to attach them to any GameObject.
+They are components that can be attached to Entitys.
+But they can be instantiated on demand and controlled directly without the need to attach them to any Entity.
 Both are created by the respective managers: the SpriteManager and the WireframeManager.

 ## Sprites